 Chill Restaurant and Bar – Great views and some fantastic food at this restaurant in the centre of Port Vila.
 It’s a little on the pricey side, but a memorable dining experience.

 Don’t miss out on eating some of the best food on the island.
+Our Vanuatu Travel Guide would be incomplete if we didn’t talk about the cuisine.
 Located at the rear of the fresh central markets, you can find ‘mamas’ cooking home-cooked dishes.
 There are a number of different stalls set up here and you can choose who to dine with.
 Just take a seat at the comfortable tables – there are menus and prices on the tables.

 I ate a coconut fish curry, served with rice and tropical salad – the price was 500vt ($4.25).
 It was delicious and a very generous portion.
 I’d highly recommend eating here for lunch during your stay.

 My coconut fish curry from the market stalls.
 Delicious

 You’ll also see ladies selling ‘ready meals’ in the markets, for takeaway.
 The food is home-cooked and wholesome.
 Different options available were chicken with vegetables (sweet potatoes, yams and green water spinach) and dried fish plus the national dish in Vanuatu, laplap.

 The local ladies with home-cooked meals ready for take-away

 Try the local food! – The Best Recommendation in our Vanuatu Travel Guide